 - Which programs should be removed from the launcher?

-A: There are many programs that are tied to the first boot and run when the system restarts.
+A: Many programs are tied to the first boot and run when the system restarts.
 These programs require special attention and should be disabled at startup to improve the efficiency of the computer.

 Some of these programs are the following: